The Great Tomb: Supreme Beings | Nazarick NPCs | Various Monsters and Creatures Used by Nazarick

 - Magic Knight: Armed with a powerful snake-like tail and razor-sharp claws with a coat of fur tough as armor - and the magical runes she bears allow her to cast a selection of 8 spells.

 - Power Echoes: Hamsuke's voice starts echoing when she wants to intimidate intruders.

 - Prehensile Tail: Unlike a regular hamster, she has a prehensile scaly tail which can stretch up to twenty meters in length.
 Hamsuke can swing said tail hard enough to buckle armor and shatter bone, something the Worker Erya learns the hard way in volume 7.

 - Punny Name: "Hamsuke" is a portmanteau of "Hamster" and the suffix "suke" which is common among samurai characters.
 Although a little lost in translation, Hamsuke speaks like a typical samurai retainer.

-- Red Baron: Was commonly known as "The Wise King Of The Forest".
+- Red Baron: "The Wise King Of The Forest"

 - Rodents of Unusual Size: A cuter example than the usual rats and mice, but a hamster is still a rodent and she is larger than a human.

 - Samus Is a Girl: Is commonly believed to be male (the "king" epithet does not help), but is actually female.